 She either figured it out herself, or was given the recipe by the restaurant owner.
 Since finding this recipe and making it for the first time, it is the only way I make tomato soup.

-This great recipe is perfect comfort food.
+This healthy tomato soup is the perfect comfort food.

 The Difference Between Soup and Bisque

 It may also be slightly thickened with a cornstarch slurry.

 An example of a broth soup could be egg-drop soup.
 A flavorful broth is created using homemade chicken stock which gets added spices for a rich flavor.

 Then whipped eggs are floated in the broth and boiled until they are set.